 Admin support: Computer work and communication to the team, church, community partners

-The Mentor Support Collaborative provides the training, tools, and materials for establishing a sustainable Survivor Support Ministry.
-By the end of the training, mentors will have done their own work of healing, be adequately trained on trauma and trauma informed care, the role of community partners, survivor resources, and know how to develop both a survivor and mentor support team to sustain a healthy survivor support ministry.
+The Mentor Support Collaborative provides the training, tools, and materials for developing healthy leaders and a sustainable Survivor Support Ministry.
+By the end of the training, leaders will have done their own work of healing, be adequately trained on trauma and trauma informed care, the role of community partners, survivor resources, and know how to develop both a survivor and mentor support team to sustain a healthy survivor support ministry.

-- Organize an information meeting or awareness event.
+Organize an information meeting or awareness event.
 Invite others from the church and community.
-The Mentor Support Collaborative can recommend speakers for a presentation on sexual exploitation.
+The Mentor Support Collaborative can recommend speakers for a presentation on abuse, complex trauma, or sexual exploitation.

 “We have way too many excuses to keep us from trying to heal.
 It’s way too easy to avoid it, but once you start, you really can’t stop!”